 (3) The brigade cannot perform any of the functions of a brigade during the period of the suspension of its registration except for the purposes of the training that its members are required to undertake under regulation 159F.

-[Regulation 159G inserted in Gazette 16 May 2003 p.
-1734; amended in Gazette 31 Oct 2012 p.
+[Regulation 159G inserted: Gazette 16 May 2003 p.
+1734; amended: Gazette 31 Oct 2012 p.
 5242.]

 159H.
 Procedure before brigade’s registration is suspended